-There are too many points that need to be changed and reformed, and the General Secretary has decided that streamlining the apparatus is the first breakthrough.
+There are so many points that need to be changed and reformed, and the General Secretary has decided that streamlining the apparatus is the first breakthrough.
 He has created pressure to change thinking because changing thinking will change actions, bringing about new and better policies.

 Editor's note: General Secretary To Lam and the Central Executive Committee have resolutely carried out a revolution to streamline the political apparatus.
 Vietnam Weekly publishes a series of articles discussing with experts suggesting solutions for this revolution. |